-United States Regiments & Batteries > New York > Cavalry
+United States Regiments & Batteries > New York

 “Porter Guard”

-The 10th New York Cavalry Regiment lost 9 officers and 93 enlisted men killed and mortally wounded and 1 officer and 148 enlisted men to disease during the Civil War.
+The Tenth New York Cavalry Regiment lost 9 officers and 93 enlisted men killed and mortally wounded and 1 officer and 148 enlisted men to disease during the Civil War.
 It is honored by a monument east of Gettysburg on Hanover Road.

 1861

-September 27 Organized at Elmira, N. Y
+September 27 The Tenth New York Cavalry Regiment was organized at Elmira, N. Y

 December 24 Moved to Gettysburg, Pa. and duty there